 Our greatest difficulty with regards to obtaining a copy of the content in Second Life was in obtaining scripts and the other contents of prims' inventories.
 Scripts especially determine how an object interacts with avatars, other objects and its environment.
 Scripts can also be used to act as email clients, web servers and web clients.
 There is currently no easy way to collect a prim's inventory contents automatically.
 The archivist can ask the object creators for copies of the object's scripts and other contents.
-However, this can only be done on an object-by-object basis, and there is no way to determine if an object is scripted without manually examining the object.
-We currently do not gather scripts and other prim contents.
+However, this can only be done on an object-by-object basis, and there is no way to determine if an object is scripts and other prim contents.
 Even if we did, however, it would be of limited use since Second Life scripts are in a proprietary language with limited use outside of the Second Life environment.